suraj1611/Warehouse-Path-Optimisation/readme.md

 The DP-bitmasking approach takes exponential time complexity, that is, it performs poorly if number of items to be picked is greater than 17 .

-Using Christofides Algorithm, we always get a path whose cost is within 1.5 times the cost of the most suitable path, and the number of items that can now be picked is approximately 400.
+Using Christofides Algorithm, we always get a path whose cost is within 1.5 times the cost of the most suitable path , and the number of items that can now be picked is approximately 400.

 ### How to start the application